DmitryGidl/Graduation/README.md

-# REST API using Hibernate/Spring/SpringMVC (or Spring-Boot) without frontend.
+# REST API using Hibernate/Spring-Boot

 #### The task is: